All Episodes

 And through Project Airbridge, we have succeeded in bringing plane loads of vital supplies into the United States from overseas.

-We had an additional three these are massive planes, by the way.
+We had an additional three, these are massive planes, by the way.

 The big planes are very big, very powerful, and they're loaded to the gills with supplies.

-And rather than bringing them into our stockpile, as we've discussed, we bring them to all the different locations where they're needed, so we can save a big step and a timely step.
+And rather than bringing them into our stockpile, as we've discussed, we bring them to all the different locations where they're needed so we can save a big step and a timely step.

-So that we're going to be getting over the next couple of months 166.5 million masks for our frontline health care workers.
+face masks each month so that we're going to be getting over the next couple of months 166.5 million masks for our frontline health care workers.

-So, the 3M saga ends very happily.
+So the 3M saga ends very happily.

-We're very proud to be dealing now with 3M.
+We're very proud to be dealing now with 3M and it's CEO Mike Roman.

-I just spoke with him, and I thanked him for getting it done.
+I just spoke with him and I thanked him for getting it done.

 Great company.

-So we're getting 166.5 million masks, and mostly that's going to be for our frontline healthcare workers.
+So we're getting 166.5 million masks and mostly that's going to be for our frontline health care workers.

 Okay, that's 3M.

-Thank you, 3M.
+Thank you 3M.

-I also want to thank Apple, one of the many great American companies that's taken into that's really leapt into action.
+I also want to thank Apple, one of the many great American companies that's taken into, that's really leapt into action.

 Today Apple announced that it is now producing plastic face shields for health care workers at the rate of 1 million per week.

-1 million, and these are the shields that you see on television quite a bit, and they're at the highest level of quality and safety.
+1 million, and these are the shields that you see on television quite a bit.

 We're grateful as well to Salesforce, which has donated 48 million pieces of personal protective equipment, including masks, gowns, suits, and face shields.